matloob9/CustomerVehiclesCrudAPI/README.md

 # Connected Vehicles Application - Alten Challange

-Introduction
+## Introduction

-It is required to design and implement vehicle connectivity monitoring dashboard platform.
+Design and implement vehicle connectivity monitoring dashboard platform.
 There are a number of connected vehicles that belongs to a number of customers and it is needed to view the status of the connection for these vehicles on a monitoring display.
 The vehicles send the status of the connection - ping/heartbeat - one time per minute.
 If the heartbeat was not received by the vehicle for more than 1 minute, it means no connection.

-Requirements
+## Requirements

-Web GUI (Single Page Application Framework/Platform).
+1- Web GUI (Single Page Application Framework/Platform).

-An overview of all vehicles should be visible on one page (full-screen display), together with their status.
+   - An overview of all vehicles should be visible on one page (full-screen display), together with their status.

-It should be able to filter, to only show vehicles for a specific customer.
+   - It should be able to filter, to only show vehicles for a specific customer.

-It should be able to filter, to only show vehicles that have a specific status.
+   - It should be able to filter, to only show vehicles that have a specific status.

-Random simulation to vehicles status sending.
+   - Random simulation to vehicles status sending.

-If database design will consume a lot of time, use data in-memory representation.
+   - If database design will consume a lot of time, use data in-memory representation.

-Unit Testing.
+   - Unit Testing.

-.NET Core, Java or any native language.
+   - .NET Core, Java or any native language.

-Complete analysis for the problem.
+   -  Complete analysis for the problem.

-Full architectural sketch to solution.
+   -  Full architectural sketch to solution.

-Analysis behind the solution design, technologies,....
+   - Analysis behind the solution design, technologies,....

-How the solution will make use of cloud.
+   -  How the solution will make use of cloud.

-Deployment steps.
+   - Deployment steps.